h3rb/ZeroTypes/README.md

 * StringIndexed

 A variant of ZIndexed which provides an extensible fast-hashing content-based lookup string hashed table.
 Both PHP and Javascript have this feature built in, but C++ does not.
+You could use a Map<> which is one common solution, or you could use this method.

 __To Do:__